libbpf/blazesym/README.md

 ### OS Support
 The library's primary target operating system is Linux (it should work on all semi-recent kernel versions and distributions).

 MacOS is not actively supported at this point (though it may work), but we would be happy to incorporate pull requests to fix any potential short comings.

+Windows is supported for file based symbolization (i.e., using one of the `Breakpad`, `Elf`, or `Gsym` symbolization sources).
+Standalone address normalization as well as process or kernel symbolization are not supported.

 ## Build & Use